 Understanding the Breast Reconstruction Procedure

 Many women feel as if their breasts is what makes them look feminine and desirable.
-When they lose a breast, or both breasts, to cancer, they often feel as if they have also lost their femininity and part of their identity.
+But when they lose a breast, or both breasts, to cancer, they often feel as if they have also lost their femininity and part of their identity.
 That is a significant psychological blow, but one that doesn’t have to be permanent.
 With breast reconstructions after a mastectomy, women can once again feel like their old self.
 In fact, it is now offered as standard to women who want it and insurance companies cover the procedure as well.
 Cancer survivors are courageous and beautiful and if they feel that having a breast reconstruction will help them, then they should be supported in this.

 Different procedures exist, all of which have been designed to create a beautiful and natural result.
 In most cases, surgeons will use as much natural tissue and skin as possible for this.
 The added benefit of this is that fat and tissue has to be removed from other parts of the body, thereby creating a natural lift at the same time.
 For instance, women often find fat and tissue is removed from their belly and/or thighs, thereby also giving them an instant tummy tuck.
 However, everybody is different and some women prefer to have implants instead of natural tissue, which is another option.